-A Profit Sharing Plan is a qualified retirement plan where the annual contribution limits are 25% of pay or 56,000 in 2019.
+A Profit Sharing Plan is a qualified retirement plan where the annual contribution limits are 25% of pay or $57,000 in 2020 and 2021.

 A combined 401(k)/Profit Sharing Plan allows an employee/owner to “max out” the pension plan contributions; although, it is very painful to “max out” due to the amount of money required for the employees to be funded.

 In order to limit the pain of funding a PSP for a company’s employees, certain testing options are used to skew the contributions in favor of highly compensated employees (usually the business owners).

 The following are the main options a business has to test its qualified plan and skew the numbers in favor of key employees:

 - “Integration” with Social Security

 Perhaps the most exciting development in retirement plan design today is the “New Comparability” Profit Sharing Plan.
 This innovative method allows the sponsor to make substantial contributions to selected groups of employees while limiting the cost for other groups by using an “age-weighted” mechanism to satisfy nondiscrimination testing.
 Essentially, if the preferred employees are older than the average age of the non-preferred employees, this design can dramatically skew benefits to the older groups.
 A Double Advantage Safe Harbor (DASH) 401(k) plan combines a “safe harbor” 401(k) plan with a new comparability profit-sharing feature.
 The results are often dramatic and compelling.